 Do you find the kids are great at playing in the playroom but when it comes to tidying up they are nowhere to be found?
-With a combined total of 11 kids between us, the Mykidstime team have 10 Quick Ways to Tidy Up the Playroom, in association with WEEE Ireland, and some even get the kids helping!
+With a combined total of 11 kids between us, the Mykidstime team have 10 Quick Ways to Tidy Up the Playroom, and some even get the kids helping!

 #1.
 Rotate Toys

 Most children these days have an excess of toys and if the playroom is too packed, there will be no room to play, so inevitably the mess moves to other rooms!